The Horsepower & Strategy Behind Healthcare Product Manufacturer Mergers And Acquisitions — John G. Baresky

 Continued pressure on margins by managed care, regulatory agencies and patient / consumer advocate groups are having an impact on manufacturers.
 It drives them to increase product lines to add revenue streams and having more products widens market presence that provides leverage in MCO, PBM, GPO and other contracting opportunities.
 Increased sales volume and contracting leverage as a result of M&A can be a strategically effective combination to offset margin pressure.

-Strategically creative and assertive lenders, large cash reserves and solid stock performance are a combination which builds corporate confidence in exploring their M&A options.
+Strategically creative and assertive lenders, large cash reserves and solid stock performance are a combination that builds corporate confidence in exploring their M&A options.
 Investors are seeking more from their holdings and companies have to find ways to satisfy them -especially if they have accumulated large sums of cash.
 Companies can choose to build themselves up with their own funds through stock buybacks or plow money into their own operations.
 Based on favorable financial conditions, they can also choose to execute a financially sound acquisition or have a “going out with a bang” sale to another company.
-Eager lenders, low interest rates, substantial cash reserves and investor hunger combine for an M&A stampede thanks to favorable financing.
+Eager lenders, low-interest rates, substantial cash reserves and investor hunger combine for an M&A stampede thanks to favorable financing.

 …According to Bain & Company’s annual “Global Healthcare Private Equity And Corporate M&A Report”, the total value of healthcare private equity deals announced in 2016 surged to $36.4 billion, the highest level since 2007…